 L20 was scheduled for the end of April, running on into May, with the overarching theme ‘Generation Future’.
 The deferred dates at the time of writing have not been decided.

 Organisers hope Generation Future will act as a catalyst for response, in other words, that applicants will ponder on what this means to people in different ways, and how this can emerge as discussion and as artistic interpretation.

-Innovators and creatives – artists, comedians, musicians, performers and speakers – can be involved, with the launch of the Open Call, running from 2nd July-6th September.
+Innovators and creatives – artists, comedians, musicians, performers and speakers – can be involved with the launch of the Open Call.
 L20 will showcase the DNA of Leeds City and local talent, as well as national and international talent.

-Particular consideration will be given to proposals which embody diversity and the people of Leeds, as well as those who work in Leeds, and have embraced accessibility and engagement with new audiences.
+Particular consideration is given to proposals which embody diversity and the people of Leeds, as well as those who work in Leeds, and have embraced accessibility and engagement with new audiences.